 The manufacturing sector grew by 1.1% during the year.
 Credit to manufacturing, particularly large industries, significantly dropped after September 2022.
 Nonetheless, credit to the cement and steel sectors surged by 20%, highlighting the influence of increased government infrastructure spending and the robust construction/real estate sectors.
-Notably, there's no construction/real estate sectors.
 Notably, there's no expansion of bank credit in the infrastructure sector.
-India's service exports grew at over 28% in FY2023 in dollar terms as against 5% growth for non-oil merchandise exports.
+India's service exports grew at over 28% in FY2023 in dollar terms as against 9% growth for non-oil merchandise exports.
 Consumer inflation moderated to 4.7% in April 2023 and WPI to -0.5%.

-The Indian economy is projected to grow by 6.5% in FY2024 according to the government and Reserve Bank FY2U24 according for the government and reserve Bank of India (RBI).
+The Indian economy is projected to grow by 6.5% in FY2024 according to the government and Reserve Bank of India (RBI).
 Positive PMI scores for manufacturing and services, along with confident business outlooks from RBI surveys, bolster optimism in India's growth.
-Stable macroeconomic indicators, a robust external sector, record-low NPAs, deleveraged corporate balance. sector, recturing wires, deleveraged on porate palarite sheets, sustained consumption, thriving service exports, growth-oriented government spending, digitalisation efforts and a greener transition collectively shape india's trajectory.
+Stable macroeconomic indicators, a robust external sector, record-low NPAs, deleveraged corporate balance sheets, sustained consumption, thriving service exports, growth-oriented government spending, digitalisation efforts and a greener transition collectively shape India's trajectory.
 A revitalised private investment cycle in manufacturing and infrastructure could pave the way for a multi-year growth phase.